jam01/mule-wiremock-module/README.md

 </dependency>
 ```

-See the module's own [MUnit integration test](./src/test/munit/munit-integration-test-suite.xml) serves as a complete and commented example on how to use the connector.
+See the module's own [MUnit integration test](./src/test/munit/munit-integration-test-suite.xml) for a complete and commented example on how to use the connector.

 For more details on verifying requests and stubbing responses, see [WireMock Stubbing](http://wiremock.org/docs/stubbing), [WireMock Verifying](http://wiremock.org/docs/stubbing), and [WireMock RequestMatching](http://wiremock.org/docs/request-matching/)